zcahudx/Advanced_ASR_Using_Foundation_Model/README.md

 # Advanced_ASR_Using_Foundation_Model
-An end-to-end Automatic Speech Recognition (ASR) system based on Wav2Vec2 and WavLM.
+An end-to-end LibriSpeech Automatic Speech Recognition (ASR) system based on Wav2Vec2 and WavLM.